-The purpose of your Accounts Receivable Policy, found in our Accounts Manuals Template, is to document the financial principles and policies governing your company’s accounting practices.
+The purpose of your Accounts Receivable Policy, found in our Accounts Manuals Template, is to document the financial principles and policies governing your company’s accounting and collection practices.
 Your Accounts Receivable Policy Manual and associated accounting procedures are intended to satisfy the documentation requirements for an Accounting Management System.

 Your Accounting principles and policies provide:

 When consistently applied throughout the company, your accounting principles and policies assure that the various financial statements issued by your company accurately reflect the results of company’s operations.

 Accounting internal controls provide a system of checks and balances intended to identify irregularities, prevent waste, fraud and abuse from occurring, and assist in resolving discrepancies that are accidentally introduced in the operations of a business.
 Department managers and supervisors are responsible for identifying any additional documents needed to ensure the effective planning, operation and control of all financial processes.